Telemarketer Calls: The Secret Dos and The Dont's From Those Ringing You Non-Stop

 Here are the tricks telemarketers use to get you to answer them.

-So much has changed in regards to technology and communication in the past 20 years.
+Over the past 20 years, a whole lot has changed in regards to technology and communication.
 But one thing has remained a constant: the annoyance of telemarketers.
-It wasn’t too long ago that landlines were ringing off the hook with sales calls.
-Today, it’s unknown numbers popping up on your smartphone.
+Not too long ago, landlines rang off the hook with sales calls.
+Today, your smartphone suffers a deluge of unknown numbers.
 While the proliferation of mobile technology once had many people predicting the demise of telemarketing, the industry remains robust.
-In fact, there are more than 24,000 telemarketing companies in the United States alone—and that’s predicted to grow by 2.4 percent this year, according to IBISWorld.
+In fact, there are more than 26,000 telemarketing companies in the United States alone—and the industry grew 3 percent in 2019, according to IBISWorld.

 Using your schedule as an excuse guarantees a follow-up call, too.